 - Oceania: French Polynesia, Guam, Northern Mariana Islands

 Less than half as many new cases:

 - Europe: Belgium, Czech Republic, France, Guernsey, Iceland, Monaco

 - Africa: Tanzania, Western Sahara

-The charts in this article were inspired by Lisa Charlotte Rost’s work.
+The charts in this article were inspired by the work of Lisa Charlotte Rost of Datawrapper.